gradio-app/gradio/guides/01_getting-started/02_key-features.md

 demo = gr.Interface(..., theme=gr.themes.Monochrome())
 ```

 Gradio comes with a set of prebuilt themes which you can load from `gr.themes.*`.
-You can extend these themes or create your own themes from scratch - see the [Theming guide](https://gradio.app/guides/theming-guide) for more details.
+You can extend these themes or create your own themes from scratch - see the [theming guide](https://gradio.app/guides/theming-guide) for more details.

 For additional styling ability, you can pass any CSS (as well as custom JavaScript) to your Gradio application.
-This is discussed in more detail in our
+This is discussed in more detail in our [custom JS and CSS guide](/guides/building-with-blocks/custom-CSS-and-JS).

-## Progress Bars
+## Progress bars

 Gradio supports the ability to create a custom Progress Bars so that you have customizability and control over the progress update that you show to the user.
 In order to enable this, simply add an argument to your method that has a default value of a `gr.Progress` instance.
 Then you can update the progress levels by calling this instance directly with a float between 0 and 1, or using the `tqdm()` method of the `Progress` instance to track progress over an iterable, as shown below.